AMWA-TV/info-004/docs/Example.md

 ### Configure the Zone file

-You will notice the line, `file "/etc/bind/zones/db.gplab.com";` in the configuration information above.
+You will notice the line `file "/etc/bind/zones/db.gplab.com";` in the configuration information above.
 This is a pointer to the zone file for the domain `gplab.com`.
 In order for the DNS server to work properly, you will need to first create the directory `/etc/bind/zones/`, and then you will need to create the file `db.gplab.com`.
-The file should look something like the following, which can be used for the domain “gplab.com”.
+The file should look something like the following, which can be used for the domain `gplab.com`.

 ### Configure the hosts / TXT / SRV file